raizelistaken/Housing_Prices_KC/README.md

 # Summary

-From my models, I found that zipcodes had a large influence on housing prices.
+My model with zipcodes did the best.
+My interpretation is that zipcodes had a large influence on housing prices.
+I expected conditions and views to have more weight than they actually seemed to carry.
 My recommendation for real estate agents is to pay attention to the location of the house.